 Remove them from the oven and allow to cool on a wire rack for 20 minutes before filling.

 Gather the ingredients.

-In a small saucepan, warm the milk over low heat until it is just hot enough to steam.
+In a small saucepan, warm the milk and sugar over medium heat until it is just hot enough to steam.

 Once the milk is steaming, add half of it, whisking constantly, to the egg mixture.

-Add the milk and eggs back into the hot milk, continue stirring, and heat it for 1 to 2 minutes, until the custard reaches 170 F on a digital thermometer and is very thick.
+Add the milk and eggs back into the hot milk, and continue stirring.
+Heat until the custard reaches 170 F on a digital thermometer and is very thick, about 3 minutes.